DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/dbt_cloud_setup.md

 <td> <img src="https://user-images.githubusercontent.com/4315804/152147547-44ab9d6d-5f3d-41a8-8f73-2d03a568e7aa.png" style="width: 550px;"/> </td>
 </tr></table>

 2. You will get a deploy key, head to your GH repo and go to the settings tab.
 Under security you'll find the menu *deploy keys*.
 Click on add key and paste the deploy key provided by dbt cloud.
-Make sure to tikce on "write access"
+Make sure to tick on "write access"

  <table><tr>
 <td> <img src="https://user-images.githubusercontent.com/4315804/152147783-264f9da8-ec55-4d07-a9ec-4a8591006ea8.png" style="width: 550px;"/> </td>